dhilon/Health_Data_Aggregator/README.md

 5. **Metric Calculation**: Compute metrics from the aggregated data, such as average calories burned on days with low sleep duration.

 ### Artificial Intelligence
 I used Cursor to help generate edge cases for `workouts.json` and `sleep.json` (based on 12 cases I had already written), particularly timestamps that cross day boundaries when converted to UTC.
-I also used it to help me find more details about which modules would be best to use for datetime conversions.
 However, a majority of my research on these modules came from Google and Stack Overflow posts about how to convert such a wide range of timezones and specific use cases like dictionary handling and parsing.
 To create this README, I also gave a detailed structure and explanation of how to run, methodology, and code breakdown and had it expand on some finer details.
+I also had it generate some unique edge cases that would result in data loss or error and fixed them.

 ## Code Breakdown